MontaineHOA/CCnR/11_architectural_control.md

 The Committee, or Declarant if a
-Committee has not been appointed, shall review proposed plans and specifications for residences, accessory structures, fences, walls, appurtenant recreational facihties other exterior structures to be placed upon the Lots or Properties No exterior addition or structural alteration may be made until plans and specif ications showing the nature, kind, shape, heights, materials and location of the proposed structure or alteration have been
+Committee has not been appointed, shall review proposed plans and specifications for residences, accessory structures, fences, walls, appurtenant recreational facilities other exterior structures to be placed upon the Lots or Properties No exterior addition or structural alteration may be made until plans and specif ications showing the nature, kind, shape, heights, materials and location of the proposed structure or alteration have been